Geek Therapy® is a 501(c)(3) nonprofit organization.

 Geek Therapy’s Origin Story

-He then went on to develop Geek Therapy as a mindset and model for integrating Geek culture into mental health practice, education, and more.
+He then went on to develop Geek Therapy as a model for integrating Geek culture into mental health practice, education, and more.